derektypist/project-euler-009/README.md

 **Information Architecture**

-The function `specialPythagoreanTriplet(n)` returns a number, where `n` is a number between 6 and 10000.
+The function `specialPythagoreanTriplet(n)` returns a number (integer), where `n` is a number between 12 and 10000.
+If there is no solution, undefined is returned.

 ## Features